JXIong15/Pinder/README.md

 * More filtering between users
 * To change reviews, users can contact Pinder staff with evidence and reasoning on appealing reviews
 * more data on profile, especially profile views
+* add stars to represent rating rather than numbers

 ## Sources